 With aspirations to be the first Living Building project in Texas, this 5,400-square-foot open-air pavilion is an education and meeting center that serves as a demonstration site for the Dixon Water Foundation.
 The project physically embodies their mission to promote healthy watersheds through sustainable land management, ensuring the preservation of our water resources.

+From the designer.
 The Meadow House visually and physically blends open exterior spaces with intimate private spaces without compromising the integrity of either.
 Landscape acts as a bridge, creating a seamless flow between interior and exterior and between living and sleeping areas.
 Located within the setting of a dense American suburb, the neighborhood is lined with modern two- and three-story mansions, many of which are over 10,000 sf.
 The client was adamant about departing from what is typically built in the neighborhood by constructing a smaller, single story home.
 By taking into consideration the site’s solar exposure and context, the Meadow House reinterprets the traditional divide of American front and back yards to create living spaces that are deeply connected to natural light and the surrounding landscape.

 The Museum of Outdoor Arts Element House is a structural insulated panel (SIPS) modular building designed to operate independently of public utilities by integrating passive systems and on-site energy-generation.
 The house functions as a guest house and visitor center for Star Axis, a nearby land art project by the artist Charles Ross in New Mexico.